sayani-kundu/11711-HateXplain/README.md

 Contributors: Arvind Subramaniam, Aryan Mehra and Sayani Kundu

-### In this repository, we replicate (and soon build upon) the results of the following paper:
+### In this repository, we replicate and build upon the results of the following paper:

 "[HateXplain: A Benchmark Dataset for Explainable Hate Speech Detection](https://arxiv.org/abs/2012.10289)".
 <!-- Please follow this [link] "" for the repo to the main paper.  -->